joernott/monitoring-check_log_elasticsearch/README.md

-  completion  Generate the autocompletion script for the specified shell handle      Handle a history entry help        Help about any command list        List history entries rm          Remove a history entry
+  completion  Generate the autocompletion script for the specified shell handle      Handle a history entry help        Help about any command init        Initialize the status file with the given timestamp list        List history entries rm          Remove a history entry